Sodomy law: Brazil

+Bulgaria

+Homosexuality was legalized in Bulgaria in 1968.

+Cambodia

+Private, adult, non-commercial and consensual sexual activity between people of the same sex is legal in Cambodia, and was never criminalized in the history of the country.

 Canada

 Before 1859, the Province of Canada prosecuted sodomy under the English Buggery Act.
 In 1859, the Province of Canada enacted its own buggery law in the Consolidated Statutes of Canada as an offence punishable by death.
 Buggery remained punishable by death until 1869.
 A broader law targeting all homosexual male sexual activity ("gross indecency") was passed in 1892, as part of a larger update to the criminal law of the new dominion of Canada.
 Changes to the Criminal Code in 1948 and 1961 were used to brand gay men as "criminal sexual psychopaths" and "dangerous sexual offenders."
 These labels provided for indeterminate prison sentences.
 Most famously, George Klippert, a homosexual, was labelled a dangerous sexual offender and sentenced to life in prison, a sentence confirmed by the Supreme Court of Canada in 1967.
 He was released in July 1971.

 Sodomy was decriminalized after the Criminal Law Amendment Act, 1968-69 (Bill C-150) received royal assent on 27 June 1969.
-The offences of buggery and "gross indecency" were still in force, however the new act introduced exemptions for married couples, and any two consenting adults above the age of 21 regardless of gender or sexual orientation.
+The offences of buggery and "gross indecency" were still in force; however, the new act introduced exemptions for married couples and any two consenting adults above the age of 21, regardless of gender or sexual orientation.
 The bill had been originally introduced in the House of Commons in 1967 by then Minister of Justice Pierre Trudeau, who famously stated that "there's no place for the state in the bedrooms of the nation".